DTPrince/ConcurrentShenanigans/Lab2/Lab2/Readme.md

 # Lab 2
 ### Derek Prince
+*****

 #### Brief Description
 In this lab I extended Lab 1's bucket sort algorithm to use one of a collection of possible locks -- specifically TAS, TTAS, Ticket, MCS, Pthread.h, and my own with atomic_flag that I wanted to test out.
 In addition to this, a sepparate counter micro-benchmark was made to test out the locks as well as two barriers, Pthread.h and a sense reversal.

+#### Notes
+Folling unix convention, there are always spaces expected between short token (i.e. `-t` vs `--threads`) and the input.
+Similarly, long-form tokens always expect an `=` between them and the input (ex. `--alg=bucket`).
+I only mention it because it doesn not *exactly* match some of the examples in the writeup but is more consistent.

+All programs can be run with `--help` to show what is expected.

+I was intriqued by `std::atomic_flag` so I created a simple TAS lock around it as an extra locking option.
+That is the sole reason for it's existence.

 ### Algorithms
 ##### Quicksort